MervinPraison/deprecated-sword-to-json/README.md

 ## Dependencies

-Python 3.6 or higher and pysword .. `pip install pysword`
+Python 3.6 or higher

+Then to install project dependencies `pip install -r requirements.txt`